-Corporate Disclosure Policy
+Hysan Development Company Limited Corporate Disclosure Policy (Last reviewed in November 2023)

-(Adopted in March 2013 and reviewed in February 2019)

 1. Objectives

 - 1.1 Hysan is committed to ensure timely, accurate, complete, and broadly disseminated disclosure of "inside information" about the Hysan Group ("Group") to the market.
 As a responsible corporate in Hong Kong, Hysan strictly complies with the disclosure requirements as set out in the Securities and Futures Ordinance ("SFO"), the Rules Governing the Listing of the Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules") and the prevailing best practices. - 1.2 This policy explains the Group's general disclosure practices and provides guiding principles to assist employees in escalating up any potential inside information or transactions to those responsible to make timely decisions on disclosure, if necessary.
 Definitions and examples of "inside information" are set out in Appendix 1. - 1.3 There are separate policies on investor relationship and general corporate communications.